Understanding the True Cost of CMA Software

 Predictable costs after the initial investment

-Ownership of the software
+In fact, Ownership of the software

 Can be cost-effective for long-term use